Notes on the Geography of The United Kingdom: Glasgow Core

 We've gone back to the central station and whipped around the corner for this narrow building "to let."

 Built for the Scottish Temperance League, the building was converted in 1919 to house The Daily Record.
 Williamson calls it Franco-Flemish, with a "profusion of semi-naked figures."
 All in good taste, of course, and mostly too high to allow much scope for amusement.

-We're just a block away here on Bothwell Street at what was the Central Thread Agency.
+We're just a block away here on Bothwell Street, where we're looking at the Central Thread Agency.
 From about 1900, it was designed in three sections by two brothers, Hugh and David Barclay, and stands "all thick against the skyline with gables, turrets and chimneys."
 The Ordnance Gazetteer of Scotland, edited by Francis Groome, 1901, is less tolerant and calls the building "over-ornamented."

 The Barclay brothers did lots of other stuff, too.
 Stay tuned.

 Just across the street is this, the Mercantile Chambers, from 1897.
-The facade is severe but alleviated by damsels representing Industry, Prudence, Prosperity, and Fortune--plus Mercury over the door and rubbing his feet in fatigue.
+The facade is severe but alleviated by damsels representing Industry, Prudence, Prosperity, and Fortune--plus Mercury over the door, where he rubs his feet in fatigue.
 Williamson quotes The Builder which saw through the statuary and declared that "the facade does not pretend to be more than a curtain concealing a frame of steel beams, cast-iron columns, and load-bearing piers..."

 Remember the Barclay brothers?
 Here, five blocks north of their Mercantile Chambers, is their warehouse built in the 1890s for Cumming & Smith.
 Almost demolished in 1970, the facade was saved as a front for the Savoy Center.